labsyspharm/minerva-public-website/docs/FAQ.md

     >*Images outputed by the [mcmicro](https://mcmicro.org) pipeline are unsigned 16-bit integers.*
   - [Cell segmentation](./usage/data-visualizations.md#cell-segmentation-masks) masks must be unsigned 32-bit integers, loaded from a separate OME-TIFF

-## I see links on gene and/or cell names in some Minerva Stories, how can I add it to my story?
+## I see links on cell type and marker names in some Minerva Stories, how can I add it to my story?

 Minerva has a built-in list of external links associated with commonly-encountered cell types and markers that can automatically be added to your story.
 The list is defined in [main.js](https://github.com/labsyspharm/minerva-browser/blob/master/main.js#L88).